 Creditors of Nortel Networks Corp.
-(NRTLQ), the defunct telecommunications company, will continue trying to negotiate a way to split $9 billion in cash, the mediator overseeing talks said.
+(NRTLQ:US), the defunct telecommunications company, will continue trying to negotiate a way to split $9 billion in cash, the mediator overseeing talks said.

 Mediator Warren K. Winkler, the chief justice of Ontario, said in an e-mailed statement today that talks which began on Jan.
 14 will continue for an undetermined amount of time.
 Winkler, who was appointed by the Canadian and U.S. judges overseeing the biggest parts of Nortel’s bankruptcy, had summoned participants to the Hilton hotel in downtown Toronto for a week of talks that began Jan.
 14.